 The other end of the spectrum is the “F” supplement.
-It is quite probably the most popular Medicare supplement.
+It was quite the most popular Medicare supplement for decades.
 This is largely due to the fact that the out of pocket maximum is effectively $0.
 That’s right, you hand over your Medicare card and your F supplement to the doctor or hospital of your choice (disclosure, disclosure, disclosure about how it depends on the doctor or facility accepting medicare and all that stuff, blah, blah, blah) and you walk away.
 All you spend on healthcare is your premium.

 Keep in mind you are not responsible for the first $2180 in cost.
 You are only responsible for the first $2180 of your share of the cost.
 Remember Part B of traditional Medicare works like an 80/20 plan.
 Then Part A works off a series of deductibles the first of which is $1288.
 The other issue is that with traditional Medicare there is no out of pocket maximum.
 That is effectively what the HDF gives you.

 If you were still in the 64 and under non-Medicare market you would probably love to have a $2180 out of pocket maximum and I can tell ya…there’s no way you are getting one for $38.75 a month!
 So I hereby declare that the HDF is the sweet spot of Medicare coverage!